packetsss/Image-Editor/README.md

 # Image-Editor
-An small and easy-to-use image editor GUI using PyQt5 and Cv2
+A small and easy-to-use image editor GUI using PyQt5 and Cv2

 ## Usage
 `git clone https://github.com/pyj2001/Image-Editor`